gwcoffey/gwcoffey.com/hugo/content/posts/2023-08-01-are-you-there-god/index.md

 Are you still there God?
 It’s me, Margaret.
 I know you’re there God.
 I know you wouldn’t have missed this for anything!
 Thank you God.
 Thanks an awful lot…
 {{< /quote >}}

-Thanks an awful lot to you to, Margaret.
+Thanks an awful lot to you too, Margaret.